mwhitworth/mwhitworth/README.md

 ### Hi there 👋

 I'm Matt, a developer based in Montreal, Canada.
-I've founded [PureType](https://puretype.ai/), which solves problems around professional developer onboarding and upskilling.
+I'm currently the Head of Product Engineering at [Syncura](https://www.syncura.ai/), and previously founded [PureType](https://puretype.ai/), which solves problems around professional developer onboarding and upskilling, and was the CTO at two previous early stage startups.

 I work mainly in [Elixir](https://elixir-lang.org/) and [Typescript](https://www.typescriptlang.org/), though I have professionally used C++, Perl, Python, R and Terraform in the past.